bhyland/ccsqa2025-play-at-home/README.md

-# Play At Home
+# CCSQA/NERCSQA Attendees Bonus: Play At Home

-I believe the best way to learn about AI is to play with the tools that are available, become familiar with what’s possible, the strengths and weaknesses.
+Thanks for attending "The power of a specification: Freeing your creative self to go beyond compliance"!

-Included with this file are simple versions of the agent prompts I used for this experiment along with some instructions to use them in a feedback loop as described in my talk.
+Here are the AI prompts I promised that demonstrate a fast feedback loop with layered QA/QC agents, as described in the talk.

-[!CAUTION] Remember: This isn’t meant for you to use at work and definitely not to replace the checks and balances that exist within your system.
-It not a finished product in any sense of the word, and it comes with no warrantee of fitness whatsoever.
+## What's Included

+This repository contains:
+- **`qc-spec-tester.md`** - QC agent prompt that tests documents against specifications
+- **`qa-evidence-verifier.md`** - QA agent prompt that verifies QC testing evidence and reports
+- **`README.md`** - This file with setup instructions
+- **`LICENSE`** - CC-BY-4.0 license details

+## Downloading the Files

+Each markdown file contains a complete prompt that you can use with AI tools like Claude or ChatGPT.

+**To use them:**
+- Click any `.md` file above to view it, then copy the contents
+- Or download the entire repository: click the green "Code" button → "Download ZIP"

+## How to Use These Agents

+> [!CAUTION]
+> **These materials are for learning and experimentation only.** They are not intended for production use in regulated environments or as a replacement for validated quality systems.
+See the Disclaimer section below.

-1. Create a Project (isolate)
+### Step 1: Create an Isolated Project

-Create a project for working on your document.
-Both Claude and ChatGPT have projects now, which is one way to have several chats use the same source information.
-Upload the document that you want to work on, and the specifications you want to use as guardrails.
-You might want to change these documents to a format that works best for your choice of GPT.
-Remember, you can iterate on the specifications with AI.

-2. Set up your 'Agents'
-Set up at least 3 chats within the project: one for QC, one for QA, and one for you to iterate on the document.
-Paste the markdown files in their respective chat windows.

-3. Create - Test - Fix - Interate

-Work on your document with the main AI, and every once in a while ask the QC AI to test your work.
-The QC agent will publish a report as 'Requirements Testing Report' in markdown format.
-Make that report available to the whole project.
-Make fixes and iterate on your creation.
-Check the QC agent's work by asking the QA agent to evaluate the QC report.
+Create a dedicated project/workspace in your AI tool (both Claude and ChatGPT support projects).
+This keeps your experiment separate and allows multiple chats to share the same documents.

+**Upload to your project:**
+- The document you want to work on (e.g., an SOP, protocol, or report)
+- The specifications/requirements it must meet
+- Any style guides or templates

+**Tip:** You can use AI to help refine your specification documents before you begin.

+### Step 2: Set Up Your Agent Chats

+Create three separate chats within your project:

+1. **Creator Chat** - Your working space for drafting and editing the document
+2. **QC Chat** - Paste the `qc-spec-tester.md` prompt here
+3. **QA Chat** - Paste the `qa-evidence-verifier.md` prompt here

+Each chat has access to the same project documents but performs a different role.

+### Step 3: The Fast Feedback Loop

+**Create → Test → Fix → Iterate:**

+1. **Create:** Draft or edit your document in the Creator chat
+2. **Test (QC):** Ask the QC chat to test your document against the specifications
+   - The QC agent will produce a "Requirements Testing Report" in markdown format
+   - Save this report to your project files
+3. **Fix:** Review the QC findings and make corrections in your Creator chat
+4. **Verify (QA):** Ask the QA chat to review the QC report
+   - The QA agent checks that testing evidence is properly documented and valid
+   - This adds a second layer of quality checking
+5. **Iterate:** Repeat the cycle as you refine your document

+**The key benefit:** You get rapid feedback on compliance issues while you work, rather than discovering problems during formal review.

 ## Disclaimer